horga83/shellChatGPT/README.md

 The script can be run with either [Ksh93u+](https://github.com/ksh93/ksh) (~~_not_ Ksh2020~~), Zsh and Bash.
-If the defaults interpreter is not available in your system, run the script such as `bash ./chatgpt.sh` (consider adding an alias in your rc file).
+If the defaults interpreter is not available in your system, run the script such as `bash ./chatgpt.sh` (consider adding an alias in your shell rc file).

 There should be equivalency of features under Bash, Ksh and Zsh.